-Trace the footsteps of early humans as we explore the cradles of prehistoric civilization in southwest France and on Spain’s northern coast.
-On an expedition designed with the help of paleoanthropologist Donald Johanson, examine remarkably sophisticated carvings and cave paintings that illustrate everyday life some 40,000 years ago.
-Travel from the Dordogne to Basque Country, discovering the medieval towns that dot these long-inhabited landscapes.
+Trace the footsteps of early humans as we explore the cradles of civilization in southwest France and on Spain’s northern coast.
+On an expedition designed with paleoanthropologist Donald Johanson, examine carvings and cave paintings that illustrate life up to 40,000 years ago.
+From the Dordogne to Basque Country, stay in beautiful medieval towns that dot these long-inhabited landscapes.

-have built their homes for tens of thousands of
+where humans have built their homes for tens of

-on the banks of the Vézère River, and gather this
+in the Vézère valley, and gather this evening for

-Hostellerie La Roseraie or Hotel Villa Domaine (D)
+Hostellerie La Roseraie or Hotel Villa Romaine (D)

 Begin the day at the National Museum of